 What is Hypothyroidism?

 The thyroid is a small dumbbell-shaped gland in the lower part of the neck.
 The gland releases hormones that affect every body part from your heart to your brain.
 The hormone T3 regulates our body’s breakdown of food for energy, breathing, heart rate.
-Hypothyroidism affects 70% of the population, but most people do not even know they have it.
+Hypothyroid affects 70% of the population, but most people do not even know they have it.
 Hypothyroidism is the condition in which the thyroid does not produce enough thyroid hormone.
 In adults, the condition results in an overall sluggishness but in infants, the condition causes mental retardation and bone deformation.

 Causes of Hypothyroidism